How Privy ensures the security and privacy of your data

 - Customer PII is only accessed on a need-to-know basis, and actions taken in Privy's internal support dashboard are audited.

-- Customer PII is never mixed between accounts - each account's PII and customer data is segregated so that accounts can never access the customer data of another account.
+- Customer PII is never mixed - each account is segregated so that users can never access the customer data of another account.

 - Payment information is stored in a separate organization that is certified PCI Service Provider Level 1, the most stringent certification available.

-- Customer PII data is encrypted at rest, when stored on public mediums (such as browser cookies).
-Privy uses either symmetric key encryption, or public-private key encryption with a key size of at least 1024 bits.
+- All data is encrypted at rest.
+Privy uses either a symmetric key encryption algorithm like AES-256-GCM, or public-private key encryption with a key size of at least 1024 bits.

-- Customer data is stored in the continental United States, with physical security managed by Amazon Web Services.
+- All customer data is stored in the continental United States.

 - Privy's content delivery network may serve static assets from around the world, but does not store customer data.